 What is the Employment Standards Act (ESA)?

-The ESA provides a wide range of employment standards.
-This is an important resource for employers to understand what is legal and illegal as it relates to operating your business.
-In the ESA, employers can reference the legal terms and conditions of employment around:
+The ESA is an important resource for employers to understand what is legal in operating a business.
+In the Act, employers will find the minimum employment standards for:

 - Hours of Work

 - Equal Pay for Equal Work

 - Benefit Plans

 Understanding the ESA is critical in developing compliant contracts of employment and employee handbooks.
 As an employer, you must post a copy of the ESA and any regulations that may apply to your workplace setting out their rights.